Mexican Street Corn

 Step 3

 Then, add the corn and sprinkle it with sea salt.
 Stir the kernels to coat them with the oil and distribute the salt.
-Then, pat the corn into an even layer and let it sit for 2 minutes without stirring.
-This technique will add a charred effect to the corn like it was cooked on a grill.

 Step 4

-charred corn cooking in a skillet.
+Charred corn cooking in a skillet.

 Step 5

-Transfer the charred corn to a large mixing bowl and set aside.
+Then, transfer the charred corn to a large mixing bowl and set aside.

 Step 6